Everything You Need to Know About Diamonds: Types, Characteristics, and Uses

 Natural Diamond Types

-Natural diamonds come in various types, primarily categorized their color and clarity.
+Natural diamonds come in various types, primarily categorized by their color and clarity.

 Colorless Diamonds